chrisli-03/react-unimodal/README.md

 # React-UniModal
-A unified modal component for React.JS
+A lightweight global modal component for React.JS

 Create one modal and control it in any page/component

+Highly customizable header, body, and footer

+Try out demo here https://codesandbox.io/s/react-unimodal-hvbp1i

 install
 ```
 npm i --save react-unimodal
 ```

-add `import 'react-unimodal/dist/style.css';` to your app.js file to use default styles
+add `import 'react-unimodal/dist/style.css';` to your app.js file to use default styles, don't import if you want to style it yourself

 creating modal
 ```javascript